DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

     - The task of the current stage is understanding how annual members and casual riders use Cyclistic bikes differently.
 2. Consider key stakeholders
     - Casual riders: Customers who purchase single-ride or full-day passes;
-    - Annual members: Customers who purchase annual memberships.
+    - Annual members: Customers who purchase annual memberships;
+    - Cyclistic marketing analytics team
+    - Lily Moreno the director of marketing
+    - Cyclistic executive team

 ### Deliverable
 - A clear statement of the business task.
     - Given that annual members are much more profitable than casual riders, the problem I am trying to solve is to assist in finding solutions to maximising the number of annual members.
 By providing data-driven analysis, my insights could potentially provide evidence supporting the marketing strategy decision to convert casual riders into annual members.
-Currently, the main focus is understanding the differences in using Cyclistic bikes between the key stakeholders, namely the casual riders and the annual members, where casual riders are customers who only purchase single-ride or full-day passes and annual members are customers who purchase annual memberships.
+Currently, the main focus is understanding the differences in using Cyclistic bikes between the casual riders and the annual members, where casual riders are customers who only purchase single-ride or full-day passes and annual members are customers who purchase annual memberships, so Cyclistic marketing analytics team and director of marketing could proceed with further stages of analysis and the ultimate goal is to provide supportive outcomes for data-driven decision makeing of the executive team.

 ## II.
 Prepare
 ### Guiding questions: